alexbudy/urlDiffCheck/README.md

 ## An exploration of various ways to alert user of change in source of specific webpage, through console and/or email

 At first pass targeted for windows machines, however can be used on Unix with some tweaking
+This README may have some errors - please contact me if such is the case

 ### Method 1 - Run a python script from command line
 Open checkURLNoTask.py, fill out the variables in the headers: